 Being a small city, Millen does not have a public transit system used by locals to get to and from work.

-The per capita income in Millen in 2010 was $16,263, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $65,052 for a family of four.
-Millen also has one of the higher rates of people living in poverty in the nation, with 36.35% of its population below the federal poverty line.
+The per capita income in Millen in 2018 was $13,643, which is low income relative to Georgia and the nation.
+This equates to an annual income of $54,572 for a family of four.
+Millen also has one of the higher rates of people living in poverty in the nation, with 37.59% of its population below the federal poverty line.

 Millen is an extremely ethnically-diverse city.
 The people who call Millen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Millen residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Millen include Irish, English, Polish, and Russian.
+Important ancestries of people in Millen include German, Scottish, Scots-Irish, Irish, and English.

 The most common language spoken in Millen is English.
-Other important languages spoken here include French Creole and African languages.
+Other important languages spoken here include Spanish and French Creole.